 Candidate for District Court Judge

-I was never planning on becoming a judge but after 18 years of practice I have seen how important it is to have judges that not only have a breadth of legal experience, but how have more life experiences so that they do not look at the person in front of them and make a decision based on anything other the case in front of them.
-Louisville needs judges that will see the person as an individual and treat them as the same.
+My path to becoming a judge was never predetermined.
+After 18 years of practice, I see the necessity of judges requiring a breadth of legal experience and robust life experience.
+With a full life experience, a judge should be able to fully understand how the person in front of them may not look like them, and may not come from the same background and make a clear and fair decision based only on the case in front of them.
+Louisville needs judges that will see the person as an individual and treat them fairly within the bounds of the law.

-As a Judge I will look at every case, and every person, in front of me as an individual and will not make decisions on things like bond based on one financial situation.
+As a Judge, I pledge that I will look at every case, and every person in front of me as an individual and will not make decisions on things like bonds based on one financial situation.

-In the last 18 years I have represented over 3000 clients, and filed cases that I shouldn’t file and couldn’t win and still represented my clients and had helped clients from expunging their record to protecting their civil rights and in doing so have helped changed the law across the United States.
+In the last 18 years, I have represented over 3000 clients.
+In my career, I’ve taken risks and challenged the system.
+I have helped clients from expunging their records to protecting their civil rights and in doing so have helped change the law across the United States.

-Further, I am planning on starting a Homeless Court, so that those that get pulled into the system should be offered the services they need, not to be jailed because they are homeless.
-Just as Peace Corps has you go into a community and figure out what they need, and work to accomplish that, I believe that the need for a Homeless Court is something that Jefferson County needs, as anyone can lose a job, have a medical emergency, etc., and could end up homeless.
-What most people need is access to services, not jail because they don’t have a place to sleep.
+As a Judge, I plan to start a Homeless Court.
+In a Homeless Court, the unhoused can be offered the services they need, and not be jailed because they are homeless.
+Just as my experience in Peace Corps taught me to outreach into the community and figure out what they need, and work to accomplish that, my experience has shown me that many Louisvillians could lose a job or have a medical emergency, for example, and could end up unhoused.
+This part of our community needs access to services, not jail because they don’t have a place to sleep.